plone/documentation/manage/deploying/zope.rst

 * event-log-old-files = 3

 This will rotate the event log when it reaches 10mb in size.
 It will retain a maximum of 3 files.
-Similar direcives are also available for the access log.
+Similar directives are also available for the access log.

 * access-log-max-size = 100mb